 Should couples not have children because of financial hardship?
 This is a difficult question to answer because we have to consider that people have different financial situations.
 God says He will provide for our needs and I believe He would provide for the needs of the children should financially strapped couples decide to have them.
 On the other hand, if a couple is barely able to feed themselves and their economic future is bleak, they should pray and seek to exercise wisdom concerning the timing of having children.
 They are responsible for their children and if they cannot care for them, then birth control might be preferable until the situation changes.

 This brings up another issue.
 What if a Christian couple lives where there is a famine and people are dying daily?
 Should they then intentionally try and have additional children or should they wait until the danger passes?
 I would think wisdom would compel them to wait.

-Since the Bible does not address the issue of birth control and because situations for couples are different, I believe that birth control is not a sin -- provided it is not abortive, and provide that the motives to do so are wise and biblical.
+Since the Bible does not address the issue of birth control and because situations for couples are different, I believe that birth control is not a sin--provided it is not abortive and provided that the motives to do so are wise and biblical.